andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 We could read the above function as:

-* There is an input, which is a reference to a `Vec`.
-Like all things, the `Vec` has a lifetime.
+- There is an input, which is a reference to a `Vec`.
+Like all things, the `&Vec` has a lifetime.
 We label it `'a`.
-* There is an output, which is a reference to a `Bar`.
+- There is an output, which is a reference to a `Bar`.
 That reference is only valid during `'a`.

 Rust will allow you to write that function without including any of the lifetime syntax.
 Why?
 Because of the analysis we did earlier.
 We *know* the only possible way the `&Bar` is valid is if it somehow comes from data owned by the vector of `Foo`s.
 The compiler also knows this.
 This is an **unambiguous** case, so no lifetime syntax is needed.

 Notice the above code mentions the lifetime `'a` three times.
 It can be confusing for new Rust developers to understand why, and what each instance means.
 I describe them as such:

-* `fn example_1<'a>` means: "this is a function that is generic over some lifetime, which will be determined by the caller somehow."
+- `fn example_1<'a>` means: "this is a function that is generic over some lifetime, which will be determined by the caller somehow."
-* `input: &'a Vec<Foo>` means: "the caller will provide us a reference to some data, and this reference's lifetime becomes known to us as `'a`."
+- `input: &'a Vec<Foo>` means: "the caller will provide us a reference to some data, and this reference's lifetime becomes known to us as `'a`."
-* `-> &'a Bar` means: "the returned value is a reference to a `Bar`, and this reference is only valid during `'a`, which was determined by the input reference provided by the caller."
+- `-> &'a Bar` means: "the returned value is a reference to a `Bar`, and this reference is only valid during `'a`, which was determined by the input reference provided by the caller."

-I hope by going through how the compiler is able to know this with certainty helped you strengthen your mental model, if just a little.
+This is, admittedly, the simplest possible scenario.
+But I hope there was a *click* in your mind.

-## Part 2: Laying the bricks
+### Part 1 (cont): Delving deeper

 I lied earlier - I said: